Unit Coordinator: Dr. Ethel Allué

 The Archaeobotany Unit is focused on different issues regarding Pleistocene and Holocene vegetal records of natural and archaeological origin in the Mediterranean and Asia.
-At present we develop research on Palynology and Anthracology (charcoal analyses).
-The aim of the research is related to past climate changes, vegetation evolution and transformation, plants and humans interactions through the following research lines:
+At present, we develop research on Palynology and Anthracology (charcoal analyses).
+The aim of the research is related to past climate changes, vegetation evolution and transformation, and plants and humans' interactions through the following research lines:

 - Climate and vegetation changes using high resolution records and the study of anthropogenic impact in relation to landscape transformations and cultural changes.

 - Plant and human interactions regarding the use of plant materials for different purposes and the modification of the vegetation cover due to anthropogenic activities.